Lightning-AI/torchmetrics/README.md

 * A standardized interface to increase reproducability
 * Reduces Boilerplate
-* Distrubuted-training compatible
-* Rigorously tested
 * Automatic accumulation over batches
+* Metrics optimized for distributed-training
 * Automatic synchronization between multiple devices

 You can use TorchMetrics in any PyTorch model, or with in [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/stable/) to enjoy additional features: